Scientifically known as Haliaeetus albicilla, these large raptors are commonly known as sea eagles or white-tailed eagles.

 Breeding and Longevity

 Pairs lay a clutch of one to three eggs in March or April.
 The eggs are usually laid two days apart.
 Incubation time is 38 days.
 Both parents incubate the eggs.
 Approximately 12 weeks after hatching, sea eagles can fly, although they typically remain near the nest for a further 6 to 10 weeks while they learn to hunt for themselves.
-Food is usually fish, but sea eagles are opportunistic and will eat mammals or other birds, and even feed on carcasses.
-Sea eagles reach sexual maturity in their fourth or fifth year of life.
+Food is usually fish, but these large birds are opportunistic and will eat mammals or other birds, and even feed on carcasses.
+They reach sexual maturity in their fourth or fifth year of life.
 The maximum reported age is 36 years for a wild sea eagle and 50 years for a captive eagle.

 While on vacation in Norway’s Lofoten Islands, I took a cruise on a boat from Svolvaer, Norway, along the coast between Austvågøya (a large island) and Stormolla (a smaller island) up to the famous Trollfjord and back, to see the sights and take photos.
 The weather wasn’t great, and few eagles came out to play, although there were plenty of gulls.
 Still, it was worth it for the sights.
 I did see a few sea eagles, although fewer and much farther away than I had hoped.
-With luck, I can return one day and observe the sea eagles again.
+With luck, I can return one day and observe these amazing birds again.

 All photos by the author.